-figure 2.24.9: soil temperatures for the artificial test site in hourly reslution (shown are temperatures for 10 cm to 110 cm in 10 cm steps and temperatures in 2, 3, 4, 7 and 8.8m)
+figure 2.24.10: soil temperatures for the artificial test site in hourly reslution (shown are temperatures for 10 cm to 110 cm in 10 cm steps and temperatures in 2, 3, 4, 7 and 8.8m)

-figure 2.24.10: temperatures used for heat transfer test data for daily data figure 2.24.11: soil temperatures for the artificial test site (upper horizon: 20 cm of organic material, modelled in 10 layers of 2 cm each, then 10 cm layers follow; profile has a total depth of 10 m --> the fat, dark grey graph is at around 7 m)
+figure 2.24.11: temperatures used for heat transfer test data for daily data figure 2.24.12: soil temperatures for the artificial test site (upper horizon: 20 cm of organic material, modelled in 10 layers of 2 cm each, then 10 cm layers follow; profile has a total depth of $10 \text{ m} \longrightarrow 10$ fat, dark grey graph is at around 7 m)

-Figure 2.24.12 shows the active layer thickness as a sub-basin average.
+Figure 2.24.13 shows the active layer thawing and freezing as a sub-basin average.
 The results differ slightly: For hourly time steps, the thawing of deeper layers starts later, does consequently not reach as deep and the soils refreezes earlier.
-The physical background is simple: when the soil refreezes every night for a few weeks, the soil can transport more heat to the surface than it can transport from the surface into the soil at higher temperatures during the day: the thermal conductivity of ice is much higher than for water.
+The physical background is simple: when the soil refreezes every night for a few weeks, the soil can transport more heat to the surface than it can transport from the surface into the soil at higher temperatures during the day: This is because the thermal conductivity of ice is much higher than for water.
 The algorithm to compute the thaw depth uses a parameter $SE{threshold}$ which is the SE-value which should be treated as threshold for thawing/freezing.
-If this parameter is set to $SE{threshold}$ =0.8, the depth where SE (see eq.
-(6)) is at most 80% (i.e. $SE \le 0.8$ ) is assumed to be the thaw depth.
+If this parameter is set to $SE{threshold}=0.8$, the depth where SE (see eq.
+(6)) is at most 80% (i.e. $SE \le 0.8$) is assumed to be the thaw depth.

 Note: For some soil types (like loam and clay) the thaw depth will vary considerably from the thaw depth one would expect when measuring with e.g. a metal pole, especially when setting TSE to lower values like 0.5.
-Fig. 2.24.12 Shows the gray line as an example for hourly resolution with $SE{threshold} = 0.8$ .
+Fig. 2.24.13 Shows the gray line as an example for hourly resolution with $SE{threshold} = 0.8$.

-figure 2.24.12: Thaw depth for simulation in hourly and daily resolutions (red: hourly resolution with $SE{threshold} = 0.5$ ; blue: daily resolution with $SE{threshold} = 0.5$ ; grey: hourly resolution with $SE{threshold} = 0.8$ )
+figure 2.24.13: Thaw depth for simulation in hourly and daily resolutions (red: hourly resolution with $SE{threshold} = 0.5$; blue: daily resolution with $SE{threshold} = 0.5$; grey: hourly resolution with $SE{threshold} = 0.8$)

-Another, more realistic example is shown on the following figures 2.24.13 and 2.24.14.
+Another, more realistic example is shown on the following figures 2.24.14 and 2.24.15.
 Here, real precipitation and temperature data for Barrow, Alaska, for 2007 was used (but printed as 2010 - never mind...).
 After snow melt in early June (which is not met exactly, it doesn't matter as well), the generated runoff was simply averaged here for demonstration purposes.

-The runoff in figure 2.24.13 was generated without heat transport model.
-The soil is completely thawed, so the interflow component is large compared to figure 2.24.14, where the soil was frozen for most of the time (active layer between June and September approx. 15 cm).
-The model didn't use the surface routing schema, so the effects of the shallow melt water ponds cannot be modelled here, probably teh evaporation is also not modelled correctly.
+The runoff in figure 2.24.14 was generated without heat transport model.
+The soil is completely thawed, so the interflow component is large compared to figure 2.24.15, where the soil was frozen for most of the time (active layer was simulated to approx. 15 cm).
+The model didn't use the surface routing scheme, so the effects of the shallow melt water ponds cannot be modelled here, probably the evaporation is also not modelled correctly.
 But that is not the point.
 The point is, that the frozen soil leads to completely different runoff components and also to a different distribution over time.